In the wake of the mass shooting in Las Vegas that claimed 58 lives, bump stock devices have gotten attention in terms of federal regulation.

 Gun rights group, the National Rifle Association, has expressed calls for a review of bump stocks and their regulation.

-What is a bump stock, the device that attach to semi-automatic rifles
+What is a bump stock, the device that attaches to semi-automatic rifles